 If we consider a typical 28-day menstrual cycle, ovulation occurs roughly in the middle of the cycle, around day 14.
 According to most fertility experts, the fertility window falls in this period.
-That being said, the time frame is not that precise.
-Ovulation happens anytime between 12-16 days of the menstrual cycle.
+That being said, the time frame is not precise for many people.
+In reality, ovulation happens anytime between days 12-16 of the menstrual cycle.

 - Fluctuation in your weight within a relatively short time